enthought/mayavi/docs/source/mayavi/tips.rst

     mlab.show()

-The above example creates two figures displaying the same data, one with iso-surfaces, the other with an image plane widget.
+The above example creates two figures displaying the same data, one with iso-surfaces, and the other with an image plane widget.

 Alternatively, it can be useful to be explicit about the figure that the new module is added onto, rather than using the `mlab` current figure.